How I lived in Portugal for one month on a budget. All my best budget travel tips!

 2. Cook Often

-The second way I saved money in Portugal is cooking my own food whenever possible.
+The second way I saved money in Portugal is by cooking my own food whenever possible.

 Having a kitchen in the hostel made all the difference, and I spent only 55 Euros on groceries during my whole stay.